21020337-LuongThiThuHuong/FinancialApp/README.md

 ## How to install
 You can install the app via this link https://drive.google.com/drive/folders/1XohArXckQBwAJgAB_-60qFVFhAkR0rMB?usp=share_link to your Android phone (this app min SDK is 26, so you should install it on a phone with Android 8 or higher).

+## Demo video
+Follow this link for a short Youtube demo of the app https://youtu.be/sALd7h58STA

 ## Resources
 All vector files in this project is downloaded from https://freeicons.io/.